ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Each burst is precisely timed to repeat at a given time interval.
 This consistent repeat combined with precise velocity control gives rise to the fact that the bursts start at the same time on each pass around the globe.

-For example: a burst images a piece of the Galápagos Islands.
+For example, a burst images a piece of the Galápagos Islands.
 The next time that same piece of the island is imaged, the time of day will be the same, to within few milliseconds.
 Only the frames containing overlapping bursts can be used to perform InSAR processing.
 This means that **if there is no burst overlap in the pair selected as input, the InSAR process will not run**.

 Repeatable burst timing is exploited by HyP3 in order to calculate the bursts that overlap between two scenes.
 These overlapping bursts are the only ones used in the rest of the InSAR process.
 The rest are discarded.